UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week04/index.md

 This week, we will cover a bit about colors, and more about data transformations, and how we can choose colors and transforms to better suit our data.

-We also did some basics of Pandas last week and we'll continue this week.
+We also start some basics of Pandas this week.

 Note there are a variety of notebooks from previous iterations of this course listed under the *Materials* subsection of today's lecture.
 The "furtherExamples" notebooks are just there as reference, we will not be going through them by hand.